The Bruce Trail

 The Escarpment's forested surface forms one of the largest remaining wooded areas in southern Ontario, a life-sustaining corridor for forest species.
 Wetlands abound.
 Several major rivers and numerous creeks and streams arise from headwaters located on the escarpment and tumble over its edge as spectacular waterfalls such as Ball's Falls.
 Unusual plant communities create rare and precious wild gardens.
 Dozens of species of lime-loving ferns such as the Hart's-tongue Fern thrive in shadowy nooks and crannies all along the Escarpment.
 It even supports an old growth forest.
 Tiny gnarled Eastern White Cedars clinging to the cliff edges are up to 1,000 years old, making them some of the oldest living trees in eastern North America.

 The escarpment's unusual geological formations – compressed layers of shale, sandstone, limestone and dolomite formed over millions of years – are its most dramatic features.
 Hikers treasure the escarpment's immense variety of delicate ferns and orchids, and the gnarled, 1,000-year-old cedars that grow on the face of its steep cliffs.
 In 1990, the United Nations designated the Niagara Escarpment a World Biosphere Reserve.

-Along with other partners, including the Ministry of Natural Resources and the Bruce Trail Conservancy, the Trust makes a significant contribution to protecting the escarpment.
+Along with other partners, including the Ministry of Natural Resources and Forestry and the Bruce Trail Conservancy, the Trust makes a significant contribution to protecting the escarpment.
 We help acquire parkland (over 11,000 acres or 4,452 hectares), accept donations and promote wise stewardship of privately owned land.

 Oak Ridges Moraine